RamCCTech/Visualizer/HermiteCurve/Hermite.md

-Certainly!
-Here's a simple and short README for your HermiteCurve:

----

 # Hermite Curve

 The Hermite Curve is a mathematical spline that smoothly interpolates between a sequence of control points.
 This implementation provides a Hermite curve through the `HermiteCurve` class.